 Economics Terms A-Z

 The game finishes when equilibrium is reached, meaning after all players have made their decisions and the outcome has become clear.
-Equilibrium of a game refers to a situation in which no player wants to change their strategy given the strategy of the other players.
-That is, no one wants to deviate from the current situation.
-One of the most famous equilibrium concepts is the Nash equilibrium, but there exist a variety of other solution concepts and refinements of the Nash equilibrium like, for example, the Bayes-Nash-equilibrium, the sub-game perfect Nash equilibrium, the trembling-hand perfect equilibrium and many more.
+Equilibrium of a game refers to a situation in which no player wants to change their strategy given the strategy of the other players; no one has incentive to deviate.
+One well-known example is the Prisoner’s Dilemma.

-Given that game theory is a broad field with many diverse applications, there are several excellent books available if you are interested in the topic in general, while there is also a large variety on particular applications or more specific topics.
-A good place to start is “Theory of Games and Economic Behavior" written by the mathematician John von Neuman and the economist Oskar Morgenstern, and published in 1944.
+For a more in-depth look at game theory, many modern textbooks cover the topic.
+You might also be interested in "Theory of Games and Economic Behavior" written by the mathematician John von Neuman and the economist Oskar Morgenstern, published in 1944.
 It’s one of the first game theory books ever written and is a classic in the field.

 Good to know

-Game theory is not only used in economics but also applied in a variety of other fields mainly in the social sciences but also beyond.
+Game theory is not only used in economics but also applied in a variety of other fields including many social sciences.
 In biology, for example, game theory is used to study population dynamics (reproduction, mutation and extinction).
 This branch of game theory is called evolutionary game theory and was pioneered by John Maynard Smith.

 Psychologists as well as neuroscientists may apply game theory in their experiments and studies.
 Besides this, game theory approaches are used in mathematics, the political sciences, management, and the fields of operations research, electrical engineering and computer sciences.